Slough House (novel series): Novellas

 Herron has written five spinoff novellas/short stories; The List (2015), The Marylebone Drop (2018), The Catch (2020), The Last Dead Letter (2020) and Standing by the Wall (2022).

-In 2022, the stories were published in a singular print edition.
+In 2022, the stories were published in a single print edition.

 Standing by the Wall was inspired by Frank Capra's film It's a Wonderful Life.

 Related novels

 Three of Herron's other novels, Reconstruction (2008), Nobody Walks (2015) and The Secret Hours (2023), take place within the same world and feature characters from the series, but are not considered part of the main Slough House series.

-Reconstruction follows "Bad Sam" Chapman as the Head of the Dogs and gives information to his back story.
-Missing money, a runaway kid and a nursery hostage situation in Oxford are the main plot points of this debut novel.
+Reconstruction follows "Bad Sam" Chapman as the Head of the Dogs and gives detail to his back story.
+Missing money, a runaway child, and a nursery hostage situation in Oxford are the main plot points of this debut novel.

-Nobody Walks introduces us to a few familiar faces within the world of Slough House, including psych-eval's JK Coe (first appearance in The List), and Dame Ingrid Tearney, the formidable First Desk who uses the characters in this story like somebody would use chess pieces on a board.
-It follows former Head Dog Tom Bettany who is trying to discover how his son died.
+Nobody Walks introduces us to a few familiar faces within the world of Slough House, including psych-eval's JK Coe (first appearance in The List), and Dame Ingrid Tearney, the formidable First Desk who uses the characters in this story as chess pieces on a board.
+It follows former Head Dog Tom Bettany, who is trying to discover how his son died.

-The Secret Hours is a story that investigates the backgrounds of many characters that readers would immediately recognise, from Diana Taverner and Molly Doran to Jackson Lamb himself.
+The Secret Hours investigates the backgrounds of many characters that readers would immediately recognise, from Diana Taverner and Molly Doran to Jackson Lamb himself.